stcorp/muninn/README.rst

 A product type plug-in is an instance of a class that implements the muninn product type plug-in interface.
-The main responsibility of a product type plug- in is to extract product properties and tags from products of the type that it supports.
+The main responsibility of a product type plug- in is to extract product properties and tags from products of its supported product type(s).
 At the minimum, this involves extracting all the required properties defined in the "core" namespace.
 Without this information, muninn cannot archive the product.

 Product type plug-ins can also be used to tailor certain aspects of muninn.
 For example, the plug-in controls what happens to a product (of the type it supports) when all of the products it is linked to (see section "Links"_) have been removed from the archive.

+A third type of extension is the remote backend extension.
+This type of extension is specifically for muninn-pull and can introduce support for retrieving data using protocols other than the built-in support that muninn already has for http/https/ftp/file.

 Archive configuration files